 - Low cost per family fees

-- High school honors club and activities, planning and transcript help, graduation ceremony
+- High school honors club and activities, planning, transcript consultation, official transcript help, graduation ceremony

 How would a single user (you) go about enrolling on this site?